ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 1. Operators - For example, mathematical operations.

 Read the [official SCSS guide](https://sass-lang.com/guide) for comprehensive descriptions and examples of each feature.

+## Code

+### JavaScript (JS)

+JS is our programming language of choice.
+It will define the webpage behavior on clients' devices.

+### TypesScript (TS)

+TS builds on top of JS to provide type safety.
+Type safety provides many crucial benefits for a medium-to-large scale project:

+1. Static [variable] typing.
+This improves readability and also allows for build-time errors (rather than run-time).
+1. Great tooling support with IntelliSense (code recommendations/snippets).
+1. Allows for backwards compatibility with older versions of JS.
+TS can be compiled to old JS versions.

+### ESLint

+ESLint is a JS/TS library.
+It builds on top of TS to provide consist code formatting conventions.
+Well formatted code improves readability for developers.
+When code is pushed to a branch, a pipeline will auto-run ESLint to check the formatting of your code - unformatted code will be rejected.

 ## UI